pangilinan-patrick/user-management-system-vue/user-management-sys/README.md

 - Fetching data with GET

+- Adding to the api with POST

 - Populating a q-table with data from API endpoint

 - How to access the values of nested properties by iterating over each property in the JSON

+- Using json-server to host local REST API

 ## Hardships

 - Parsing or reading nested objects from the API endpoint

+- Keeping the data persistent when navigating away from ListOfUsers page

 ## Install the dependencies